Skip to main content

 Answers to common active warrant questions in Oklahoma.

 Potentially yes.
-Active warrants can be enforced during traffic stops, at home, at work, or in routine contact.
-Early planning improves timing control and reduces avoidable disruption.
+Active warrants can be enforced during traffic stops, at home, at work, or during routine contact.
+Confirming the warrant and planning the response may reduce avoidable disruption.

 Have more questions?
 We're here to help.